barbosaaob/barbosaaob.github.io/content/blog/openbsd-wireguard.md

 Add the lines below in `/etc/pf.conf`

-    pass out quick on egress from wg0:network nat-to (egress)
+    pass in on egress proto udp from any to any port 51820 pass out quick on egress from (wg0:network) to any nat-to (egress)

 Reload `pf` rules: